I work with K-12th grades

 Handwriting, spelling, sentence structure, editing, pre-writing planning, paragraph structure, story structure, essay structure, grammar, developing complex ideas, improving writing quality

 Fundamental skills, critical thinking, real-world application, understanding concepts

-David has worked for the past four years as a special education teacher in California.
-He just recently moved to New York!
-He has taught all ages of elementary students from kindergarten to sixth grade.
-David specializes in teaching literacy to students with special needs like Dyslexia, ADHD, Autism, and other learning disabilities.
-Success comes because David tailors his instruction to meet individual students needs.
+David worked for four years as an elementary school special education teacher in California.
+In New York, David focused on supporting individual students to succeed in school.
+He worked with all ages of students from elementary to teenager.
+He specializes in teaching literacy to students with special needs like Dyslexia, ADHD, Autism, and other learning disabilities.
+Success comes because David tailors his instruction to meet individual students’ needs.
 David has taught full general education classrooms, but his favorite practice is teaching small groups of special needs students, and individuals one-to-one.
 David believes that one of the key components to effective teaching is to build strong relationships based on mutual trust.

 EXPERTISE: Literacy and writing for students with dyslexia and/or ADHD, Orton-Gillingham, Executive Function, struggling readers, multi-sensory math, making learning fun and rewarding